roomaroo/body-coach-trello/README.md

 ## Features

 - Parses shopping lists organized into categories
-- Adds categories as lists to an existing Trello board or creates a new one
+- Adds categories as lists to an existing Trello board
 - Creates cards for each shopping item
 - Secure credential management
 - Command line interface with proper argument parsing
+- Uses board IDs for precise board targeting (no board creation)

 ## Prerequisites